Ernestine Schumann-Heink: Early life

 When Ernestine was three years old, the family moved to Verona.
 In 1866, at the outbreak of the Austro-Prussian War, the family moved to Prague, where she was schooled at the Ursuline Convent.
-At war's end, the Roesslers moved to Podgórze, now part of Kraków, where she attended the St. Andreas Convent.
+At war's end, the Roesslers moved to Podgórze, now part of Kraków, where she attended convent school.
 The family moved again to Graz when Ernestine was thirteen.
 Here she met Marietta von LeClair, a retired opera singer, who agreed to give her voice lessons.

-In 1876, Ernestine gave her first professional performance (age 15) as alto soloist in Beethoven's Ninth Symphony in Graz.
-Her operatic debut was on 15 October 1878 at Dresden's Royal Opera House, where for four seasons she played the role of Azucena in Il trovatore，and served as principal contralto when she was 17.
+In 1876, Ernestine gave her first professional performance (at age 15) as alto soloist in Beethoven's Ninth Symphony in Graz.
+Her operatic debut was on 15 October 1878 at the Dresden Royal Opera House, where for four seasons she played the role of Azucena in Il trovatore, and served as principal contralto when she was 17.

 First marriage

 In 1882 she married Johann Georg Ernst Albert Heink (1854–1933), secretary of the Semperoper, the Saxon State Opera Dresden; this violated the terms of their contracts, and both had their employment abruptly terminated.
 Heink took a job at the local customs house and was soon transferred to Hamburg.
 Ernestine remained in Dresden to pursue her career, and eventually rejoined her husband when she secured a position at the Hamburg Opera.
 She went on to have four children with Heink: August, Charlotte, Henry and Hans.

 Ernest Heink was again thrown out of work when Saxons were banned from government positions, and departed to Saxony to find work.
 Ernestine, pregnant, did not follow him; they were divorced in 1892 when Ernestine was thirty-one years old.
-She came to the United States to make a brief foray into the Broadway theater, playing in Julian Edwards' operetta Love's Lottery, in which her performance was noted for the fact that she often broke off to ask the audience whether her English was good enough.
+She came to the United States to make a brief foray into Broadway theatre, playing in Julian Edwards' operetta Love's Lottery, in which her performance was noted for the fact that she often broke off to ask the audience whether her English was good enough.
 She left the production after 50 performances and soon returned to opera.

-Her breakthrough into leading roles was provided when prima donna Marie Goetze argued with the director of the Hamburg opera.
-He asked Ernestine to sing the title role of Carmen, without rehearsal, which she did to great acclaim.
-Goetze, in a fit of pique, cancelled out of the role of Fidès in Le prophète, to be performed the following night, and was again replaced by Ernestine.
-Schumann-Heink replaced Goetze as Ortrud in Lohengrin the following evening, one more time without rehearsal, and was offered a ten-year contract.
+Her breakthrough to leading roles came after an argument between prima donna Marie Goetze and the director of the Hamburg opera, when he asked Ernestine to sing the title role of Carmen instead, and without rehearsal, which she did to great acclaim.
+Goetze angrily quit the role of Fidès in Le prophète, to be performed the following night, and was again replaced by Schumann-Heink who for a third time replaced Goetze as Ortrud in Lohengrin the following evening, one more time without rehearsal, and was offered a ten-year contract.

-In 1887, Ernestine sang Johannes Brahms' Alto Rhapsody under the direction of Hans von Bülow in a concert in Hamburg, with Brahms in attendance.
+In 1887, Schumann-Heink sang Johannes Brahms' Alto Rhapsody under the direction of Hans von Bülow in a concert in Hamburg, with Brahms in attendance.
 She was then engaged by Bülow to sing in a cycle of Mozart performances later that year.
-However, Ernestine had to withdraw from these performances due to the coincidence with the birth of her fourth child, Hans, in November of 1887.
+However, she had to withdraw from these performances due to the birth of her fourth child, Hans, in November 1887.
 This withdrawal angered Bülow, and their relationship did not continue.